Hoshi (South Korean singer): Philanthropy

-In December 2021, Namyangju City announced that it delivered a plaque of appreciation to Hoshi, for his contribution to revitalizing the donation culture.
+In December 2021, Hoshi received a plaque of appreciation from Namyangju City for his contribution to revitalizing the donation culture.
 "I sincerely thank Hoshi, a donation angel who does not forget the community and spreads good influence through various methods and continuous donations," said Choi Dae-jip, head of the Hwado Sudong Administrative Welfare Center, who delivered a plaque of appreciation on behalf of Namyangju Mayor Cho Kwang-han.

+Personal life

+Military service

+Hoshi commenced his mandatory military service in the South Korean military on September 16, 2025, as an active duty soldier.